mohanbera/ds-notes/db.md

 1. After polling the first user we will get `A`.
     - get all the friends of `A`
         ```sql
-        select user_friend from USER where user = 'A'
+        select user_friend from USER where user_name = 'A'
         ```
     - I will get [D,G]
     - PUT all into the queue cause none of them are visited yet.